ibm-cloud-docs/hs-crypto/initialize_hsm.md

   ```
   {: pre}

-  **Note:** If you are using the Beta instance of ({{site.data.keyword.hscrypto}}, run the 'ibmcloud plugin install tke -v 0.0.6' to get the latest beta version of the Trusted Key Entry plug-in.
+  **Important:** If you are using the Beta instance of ({{site.data.keyword.hscrypto}}, run the `ibmcloud plugin install tke -v 0.0.4` to get the latest beta version of the Trusted Key Entry plug-in.
 Do not install later versions of the Trusted Key Entry plug-in.

 4. Set the environment variable CLOUDTKEFILES on your workstation.
 Specify a directory where you want master key part files and signature key part files to be created and saved.
 Create the directory if it does not already exist.
 {: #initialize-crypto-prerequisites4}